Web Hosting and Domain FAQs

 • .org – Often associated with non-profits, .org domain names are available for any purpose and also a reasonable alternative to .com domains.

-• .info – Technically no different than .com and .net, .info domains are often associated with spam and are not recommended.
+• .info – Technically no different than .com and .net, .info domains are sometimes associated with spam.
+Therefore, a .net or .com is a better choice.

 What advice can you give for selecting a domain name?

-If you’re having trouble finding the domain name you want, think about synonyms you can use.
-Look at www.domainsbot.com, which is an excellent tool for helping you find an available domain name (just be sure to register your name at SporkHosting.com!).
+If you're having trouble finding the domain name you want, think about synonyms you can use.
+Look at the domainsbot.com search tool, which can be helpful in finding an available domain name.

 If you offer a professional service, consider using your title and name – DrKoop.com, for example.